 M is passionate about bringing fresh and relevant perspectives to the questions, traditions, and theologies that have sustained our faith communities for centuries.
 They have extensive experience in writing, preaching, and teaching on the gospel's call to communal justice making.

-M delights in queer community, finding the nearest hike while traveling, reading theologies, devouring breakfast tacos, and the company of their perfect pup, Phoebe.
+M delights in queer community, finding the nearest hike while traveling, reading theologies, and doing stained glass.